Babylon – Film Review

 Babylon creates that full immersion into the unbridled 1920s attitudes with wild parties, chaotic camera panning and jump cuts involve audiences in the frenzy and showcase Chazelle’s directorial flair.
 The film successfully evokes that sentiment of having to be seen within ‘the party of the year’ attended by the who’s who of Hollywood, seemingly a precursor to modern day influencer events.
 Graphic scenes of drug taking and depravity set Babylon up as that antithesis to the wholesome La La Land.
 Chazelle’s creativity has certainly been fully unleashed in Babylon, a fact that he appears to have relished with his years of extensive research into Hollywood’s underbelly.
 The result is a visual feast for the eyes as Babylon is a very ambitious spectacle.

 With parallels to the biblical city of Babylon, the film charts the rise and fall of many careers within Hollywood’s early days when it resembled the Wild Wild West.
 The early Kinescope film sets were essentially located in the desert and in Chazelle’s Babylon occupational hazards and drunkenness are de riguer to darkly humorous effect.
 Yet, Chazelle is keen to show that amongst this grittiness is the birth of a new industry and a star is born in Robbie’s Nellie La Roy.
 Nellie is a fictional character believed to be based on Clara Bow and other early screen starlets quickly acquiring the handle ‘wild child’.
-She could cry at will, the camera loved her and Chazelle carefully baths her in the luminosity of close up shots perfectly replicating the preferred filming style of that era.
+She could cry at will, the camera loved her and Chazelle carefully bathed her in the luminosity of close up shots perfectly replicating the preferred filming style of that era.
 However, the truly fascinating facet to Nellie’s character is her refusal to conform as she is consistently unapologetic for her ambition and gritty upbringing.
 It is a tantalising performance from Robbie who sparkles onscreen, but her role remains superficial.

 Nellie is part of the quartet of characters, at Babylon’s core, whose lives interact and weave throughout the film like musical notes and an ongoing dance.
 Babylon may portray the aspirations of dreamers wishing to achieve stardom in pursuit of the American Dream but this experience remains realistic as it unfolds through the eyes of Mexican immigrant, Manny Torres and his self-sacrifice to succeed in Hollywood.
 Unlike La La Land, such perspective allows Chazelle to explore the darker, corrupt side to the corporate Hollywood machine, within this mise-en-abyme, and its negative impact for dreamers like Nellie and Manny.
 Diego Calva is truly a star in the making with his impressively expressive portrayal of Manny the dreamer influenced by the power of the Hollywood corporate giant.
 Babylon thus illustrates Hollywood’s continued star power.